semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 1. Login to `semaphoreci.com`.
 2. On the main page, under *Cconfiguration* select *Secrets* and click on the *Create New Secret* button.
 3. Name the secret “gcp-key”
-4. Add the following file:
-      - `/home/semaphore/gcp-key.json` and upload the GCP Access JSON from your computer.
+4. Add this file: `/home/semaphore/gcp-key.json` and upload the GCP Access JSON from your computer.
 5. Click on *Save changes*.

 **AWS Cluster**

 AWS calls its service *Elastic Kubernetes Service* (EKS).
 The Docker private registry is called *Elastic Container Registry* (ECR).

 Creating a cluster on AWS is, unequivocally, a complex, multi-step affair.
-So complex, that they created a specialized tool for it:
+So complex that they created a specialized tool for it:

   - Sign up for an AWS account at `aws.amazon.com`.
   - Select one of the available regions.